 - Understand human error: factors and causes

-- Understand the importance of supervision in creating a high reliable group for both regulatory and business compliance
+- Understand the importance of supervision in creating a highly reliable group for both regulatory and business compliance

 - Discuss issues related to supervision and how to avoid traps that will allow errors to occur

-- Identify Root Causes and CAPA associated to supervision.
+- Identify Root Causes and CAPA associated with supervision.